ibm-cloud-docs/discovery-data/upgrade.md

 You cannot upgrade from a Lite (v1) plan to a Plus (v2) plan.
 And you cannot upgrade from an Advanced (v1) plan to a Premium (v2) plan.
 To start using v2, create a new Plus or Premium plan.
 For more information about the Lite and Advanced plans, see the [v1 pricing plans documentation](/docs/discovery?topic=discovery-discovery-pricing-plans){: external}.

+Even though you can use the Plus plan for the first 30 days at no charge, you must have a paid account to create a Plus plan.
+For more information about creating a paid account, see [Upgrading your account](/docs/account?topic=account-upgrading-account){: external}.

 1. How you upgrade depends on your plan.

     - If you decide you want to keep the Plus plan after using the 30-day free trial, no action is required.

-      The Plus Trial is converted to a Plus plan automatically and you are charged monthly.
-If you decide you do not want to continue using the Plus plan, delete the Plus plan service instance before the 30-day trial period ends.
+      After 30 days of using the Plus plan at no cost, you are charged for it.

+    - If you decide you do *not* want to continue using the Plus plan, delete the Plus plan service instance before the 30-day trial period ends.
 You can delete the service instance from the [IBM Cloud Resource list](https://cloud.ibm.com/resources){: external}.

       The number of days that are left in your trial is displayed in the page header.